ethers-io/ethers.js/docs/v5/documentation/README.md

 Creates a [Table](/v5/documentation/#flatworm--table) structured according to the body.

-Each cell support and variables support markdown.
+Each cell contents supports markdown and variables supports markdown.

 **Extensions:** [@style](/v5/documentation/#flatworm--ext-style)